 You are in the grocery shop.
-On your grocery list are one carton of oat milk and one durian.
+On your grocery list are one carton of oat milk and one durian: a tropical fruit known for its intense fragrance.
 You search through the shelves and find your favourite oat milk.
 You place the carton in your basket and move on to the fruit aisle.
 You visually scan the fruit boxes, but you already have a strong feeling that you will not find durians in this store.
 You would have already smelled the durians if they were anywhere around you.
 But then again, maybe something is wrong with your sense of smell?
 You grab a mandarin and sniff it.
 Your sense of smell is intact.
 You can be confident that there are no durians around.